bitterjug/kashana/docs/elm-notes.rst

         >> Maybe.withDefault Cmd.none

+- [ ] At the moment the post request appears to be creating a new object each time.
+So I think we're doing something wrong with the Result.id.
+They keep incrementing.

 - [ ] Refactor and pull all the `ResltObject` stuff out into its own module.

 - [ ] The Success class on fields should stay for 2 seconds and then fade.